leonardoventurini/helene/README.md

 ### Core Packages

-- [@helenejs/server](packages/server/README.md) - Create a Helene server in Node.js or Bun
+- [@helenejs/server](packages/server/README.md) - Create a Helene server in Node.js
-- [@helenejs/client](packages/client/README.md) - Connect to your Helene server from the browser, Node.js or Bun
+- [@helenejs/client](packages/client/README.md) - Connect to your Helene server from the browser or Node.js
-- [@helenejs/data](packages/data/README.md) - In-memory database for the browser, Node.js and Bun with syntax similar to MongoDB
+- [@helenejs/data](packages/data/README.md) - In-memory database for the browser and Node.js with syntax similar to MongoDB
 - [@helenejs/react](packages/react/README.md) - A set of React hooks and utilities to easily integrate your React application with Helene
 - [@helenejs/utils](packages/utils/README.md) - A set of utilities used by Helene or its extensions